 On Clear Lake, we gassed up at Kawartha Park Marina (near kilometer 173), then made our first side trip.
 Stony Lake may be the most spectacular of the ten Kawartha Lakes, noted for its rocky outcroppings, numerous islands and idyllic cottage settings.
-But the many submerged (or not so submerged) rocks and shoals necessitate navigating caution, especially in late summer when water levels are lower.
+But the many submerged (or not so submerged) rocks and shoals necessitate navigating caution for Sea Doo riders, especially in late summer when water levels are lower.

 Trent Severn Waterway Sea Doo Tour Day 4 – Bobcaygeon to Orillia…